-‘Where will I live?’ is the first question that all ACICIS participants have.
+‘Where will I live?’ is the first question that most ACICIS participants have.
 The good news is that arranging accommodation in Indonesia upon arrival is an easy matter.

 Your host university international offices and ACICIS will provide you with detailed accommodation guides upon arrival.
 We also maintain a student buddy system whereby all ACICIS students will be shown around by local counterparts during the orientation period to survey accommodation options.
 Virtually all ACICIS students find suitable accommodation by the conclusion of the orientation period.
 So we implore, do not worry about where you are going to live, it is an aspect of the program that ACICIS and your host universities are very experienced in managing.